center-for-humans-and-machines/best-of-n-sampling/README.md

 # Best of n sampling (Value Ranking)
-Best-of-n sampling, also known as value ranking incorporates a value function into the process of selecting an action or completion from an LLM.
+Best-of-n sampling, also known as value ranking, incorporates a value function into the process of selecting an action or completion from an LLM.
 In a given situation, n possible completions are generated and ranked using a value function.
 Only the completion with highest predicted value is then actually chosen.